popo63301/ecto_list/guides/tutorial.md

 Options:

-- list: the schema containing the list of items.
+- `list`: the schema containing the list of items.
 Here it is Serie because each Serie can contain a list of Videos.
-- repo: the Repo module of the app
+- `repo`: the Repo module of the app
-- list_items_key: the key used in the `has_many` relationship to access the list of items
+- `list_items_key`: the key used in the `has_many` relationship to access the list of items
-- items_order_key: the key used in the field that contains the items order.
+- `items_order_key`: the key used in the field that contains the items order.
 Here it's `items_order` because that's how we decided to call it.

-//✅ dans Series context mettre Repo.preload :videos dans get_video
+##### 6) Preload videos

 Add `Repo.preload/2` to load the videos while fetching for a specific serie.